kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-In this example there are a multiple places that the method can return without proceeding further.
-One thing is for certain though, an ATM should always return the card to the user, regardless of what error occurs (okay maybe some types of errors would deem keeping the card).
-The use of the `defer` block guarantees that no matter when the method returns, the user's card will be returned.
+In this example there are a multiple places that the method can exit early.
+One thing is for certain though, an ATM should always return the card to the user, regardless of what happens.
+The use of the `defer` block guarantees that no matter when the method exits, the user's card will be returned.

-Type the following to try this out.
+Type the following to try dispensing funds from Bill's account.

 ```
-var atm = ATM()

-var billsAccount = Account(name: "Bill's Account", balance: 500.00, locked: true) do {
+do {
   try atm.dispenseFunds(200.00, account: &billsAccount) } catch let error {